vmzakharov/dataframe-ec-json-support/README.md

 #### Sample Data

-We assume that the Json string for each example is stored in a variable `jsonString`.
+We assume that the JSON string for each example is stored in a variable `jsonString`.

 #### Data Only, Organized by Rows